Conferences, Research, and Outreach

 Loyola University Chicago School of Law operates a Street Law program that brings law students to urban high schools to teach legal concepts.

-The Institute works with Loyola University Chicago's Center for Comparative Education to conduct international research regarding global education issues.
+In addition, the Institute works with Loyola University Chicago's Center for Comparative Education to conduct international research regarding global education issues.
 The Institute also sponsors field projects and experiential learning on education issues throughout the world, including in Tanzania, South Africa, Thailand, Turkey, Vietnam, Chile and India.